ffcarina/DGL_RvNN/README.md

-# DGL & Pytorch_Recursive Neural Networks_Sentiment Classification
+# DGL_Recursive Neural Networks_Sentiment Classification
 ## Introduction
 This project uses the DGL (Deep Graph Library) package to improve the training speed of Recursive Neural Networks(RvNN), which takes only 4-6 seconds every training epoch on the RTX server.
 * References<br>